TheStableFoundation/bach-money-docs/README.md

 # BACH Money Docs

-**BACH Money Docs** is where you can projects documentation aroung Bach Money decentralized stable coin platform.
+**BACH Money Docs** is where you can find projects documentation around Bach Money decentralized stable coin platform.
+We are currently developing [NotWallet non-custodial stable coin wallet](https://bach.money/wallet), our [core protocol](https://app.bach.money), [the statistics](https://stats.bach.money), and [the Stable Foundation main website](https://bach.money).

 ## Developing

 You need NodeJS and Astro.
-This project is deployed on the [smbCloud](https://smbcloud.xyz)
+Use NodeJS version in the .nvmrc.

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.